larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 board, as documented in section 4.7 of {{!RFC8711}}

-Any such action taken by the IETF LLC under this section of this policy, is not subject to the rest of the policy in this document.
+Any such action taken by the IETF LLC under this section of this policy, is not subject to the rest of this policy.

 ## Relation to the IRTF